(800) 786-7238 (RAFT)

 Debris Flow: Fast moving, liquefied landslides of mixed and unconsolidated water that look like flowing concrete.

-Flash flood: When a large amount of water (usually caused by rain) flows through an area.
+Flash Flood: When a large amount of water (usually caused by rain) flows through an area.
 This typically occurs in the side streams, tributaries and slot canyons in the Grand Canyon.

 Gradient: The “steepness” of a river, measured in feet of elevation loss per mile of river.
 Average gradient is the average over the total length of a section of river.